 South African courts have historically upheld non-variation clauses.
 The court held that an ordinary electronic signature was sufficient to satisfy the non-variation clause and that an advanced electronic signature was not required.
 This means that contracts can be varied by an exchange of emails between the parties despite a non-variation clause.

-- an email disclaimer to prevent your email messages from being construed as varying any agreements;
+- Prevent your email messages from being construed as varying any agreements by using our email disclaimer.

 If you are interested, please complete the form on the right or enquire now.
 We will contact you to find out more about your requirements and give you a quote.